tj-wells/coti-docker-method/README.md

 ```

-## 1. Download the Files you Need
+## 1. Download the Config Files

-The command below will download the files you need to run the node
+The command below downloads all of the files you need to run the node

 ```
 git clone https://github.com/tomjwells/coti-node.git && cd coti-node